Yuliaxis/MetaG_MetaB/README.md

 The nf-core/mag 2.5.1 pipeline (https://nf-co.re/mag/2.5.1/) was employed to perform quality control and host decontamination by removing reads that mapped against the porcine Susscrofa11.1 assembly genome.
 Then, the remaining reads were processed following complementary approaches:

-**1.1 Taxonomic classification**

-sylph v0.8 against the GTDB-R220 database release 09-RS220, April 24th, 2024
+**1.1 Taxonomic classification with sylph v0.8 against the GTDB-R220 database release 09-RS220, April 24th, 2024**

 1.1.1 Sketch multiple samples